 LOSER: Six Million Dollar Man Dual Launch Drag Set

 Such was the case with the Six Million Dollar Man Dual Launch Drag Set.
-Kenner was already printing money with its Steve Austin action figure, and his nemesis, Maskatron.
+Kenner was already printing money with its Steve Austin action figure.
 Kenner even made an Oscar Goldman action figure, because what kid didn’t want to play with a government bureaucrat, complete with plaid sport coat and briefcase?

 In order to cash in on the popularity, Kenner put the Six Million Dollar Man in an air-driven cycle-car, which would’ve been ok on its own, because Steve Austin must’ve had to get to work somehow.